Blue Light = ‘Blue’ Sleep

 3. Try sticking to a schedule and turning it into a daily routine

-One of the biggest things that interfere with our ability to fall asleep and stay asleep is varying the times when we go to bed and wake up.
-For example, many of us sleep in on the weekends or go to bed a few hours early if we have had an extremely tiring day.
+One of the biggest things that interferes with our ability to fall asleep is varying the times when we go to bed and wake up.
+For example, many of us sleep in on weekends or go to bed a few hours early if we have had an extremely tiring day.

-While this is unavoidable at times, try your best to stick to a consistent schedule when it comes to your sleep.
-Yes, this may mean waking up earlier than you want to on weekends, but after a few weeks of this, you will find yourself sleeping more soundly.
+While this is unavoidable sometimes, try to stick to a consistent schedule when it comes to your sleep.
+This may mean waking up earlier on weekends, but after a few weeks of this, you will find yourself sleeping more soundly.

-Here at Ocushield, we researched and developed an effective blue light filter that can simply be added to the screen of a computer or phone and give your eyes — and your body — a well-deserved rest.
+Here at Ocushield, we researched and developed an effective blue light filter that can be added to the screen of a computer or phone.
+It’s about time to give your eyes — and your body — a well-deserved rest.

-Our filters are the first and only Class 1 medically-rated screen protectors in the world so you can rest easy knowing that your eyes are being kept safe.
+Our filters are the first and only Class 1 medically-rated screen protectors in the world.
+You can rest easy knowing that your eyes are being kept safe.